mio-19/nix-termux/README.md

 - Storage optimizations
 - Custom binary caches (if you set up your own)

+## Important Notes and Design Decisions

+### Why Cross-Compilation?

+We use cross-compilation from x86_64 to aarch64 because:
+1. **Faster builds**: x86_64 development machines are typically more powerful than Android devices
+2. **Reproducibility**: Building on a controlled environment ensures consistent results
+3. **Convenience**: No need to compile for hours on a mobile device with limited battery

+### Why the Custom Prefix?

+Android/Termux cannot access `/nix/store` without root.
+The custom prefix at `/data/data/com.termux/files/nix` allows:
+- Installation without root privileges
+- Full Nix functionality within Termux's sandbox
+- Standard Nix operations (store management, garbage collection, etc.)

+### The NIX_STORE_DIR Optimization

+As dramforever discovered, Nix respects the `NIX_STORE_DIR` environment variable at runtime.
+This means:
+- **We can skip one bootstrap stage**: Instead of building Nix three times (once for /nix/store, once for our custom store, once to finalize), we build once and use environment variables
+- **Single binary works anywhere**: The same Nix binary works with any store location
+- **Simpler maintenance**: Fewer moving parts, less complexity

+This optimization saves several hours of build time and reduces the complexity of the bootstrap process significantly.

+### Dependency Categorization

+Following the official Nixpkgs manual and Matthew Bauer's guidance:

+- **`nativeBuildInputs`**: Programs executed during build (on build platform)
+  - Examples: gcc, pkg-config, makeWrapper, autoconf
+  - These must be executable on your x86_64 machine

+- **`buildInputs`**: Libraries linked into the final binary (on host platform)
+  - Examples: zlib, openssl, ncurses
+  - These must be compiled for aarch64 (the target)

+Mixing these up causes "Exec format error" (trying to run aarch64 binary on x86_64) or linking errors (linking x86_64 library into aarch64 binary).

+### Why We Include All stdenv Bootstrap Stages

+The `collectStdenvStages` function recursively collects all stages of the standard environment bootstrap.
+This ensures:
+- **No toolchain rebuilds**: Users won't need to rebuild GCC, glibc, binutils, etc.
+- **Faster first installs**: Common build tools are pre-installed
+- **Better offline support**: More self-contained installation

+The tradeoff is a larger tarball (~1-2 GB), but this is worth it for the time saved.

+### Platform Triple Format

+We use `aarch64-unknown-linux-gnu` following the LLVM target triple format:
+- `aarch64`: 64-bit ARM CPU architecture
+- `unknown`: Vendor field (often "unknown" or "pc" - not critical)
+- `linux`: Operating system kernel
+- `gnu`: ABI/C library (glibc-based GNU toolchain)

+This is more precise than Nix's simpler `aarch64-linux` system string and is recognized by all modern toolchains (GCC, Clang, Rust, etc.).

+### Why Not Use Binary Cache?

+The official Nix binary cache (cache.nixos.org) serves packages for `/nix/store`.
+Our packages are in `/data/data/com.termux/files/nix/store`.
+The paths are **embedded in the binaries** as part of Nix's functional dependency tracking, so we cannot use pre-built binaries.

+Options for faster builds:
+1. Set up your own binary cache for the custom prefix
+2. Use the "lazy cross-compiling" technique from the NixOS Wiki (fetch some dependencies from official aarch64 cache)
+3. Build on a powerful server and transfer the store paths

+### Documentation Evolution

+Cross-compilation in Nixpkgs has evolved significantly:
+- **2018 (18.09)**: Basic `pkgsCross` support established (Matthew Bauer's era)
+- **2023-2024**: Refined with better splicing, cleaner API, more robust handling
+- **Current**: Official tutorial (nix.dev) and comprehensive manual (Nixpkgs) are authoritative

+When reading older resources (including some of our referenced guides), be aware that:
+- Syntax may have changed (e.g., `system` vs `crossSystem` parameter handling)
+- Some workarounds are no longer needed
+- Best practices have evolved

+We follow current official documentation and note when historical resources differ.

 ## Limitations

 1. **No Binary Cache**: The official Nix binary cache serves packages for `/nix/store`.
 With our custom prefix, we must build everything from source.